-Salad mix, mesclun mix and spring mix are interchangeable terms used to describe assorted mixed greens harvested at the seedling stage (3 to 4 weeks).
-Blends usually include 5 to 7 types of greens with a range of leaf sizes, colors, shapes and textures.
+Salad mix, mesclun mix and spring mix are interchangeable terms used to describe assorted mixed greens harvested at the seedling stage (3-4 weeks).
+Blends usually include 5-7 types of greens with a range of leaf sizes, colors, shapes and textures.
 Although leaf lettuces are often the primary component, most mixes also include non-lettuce greens, most commonly Brassica species, to add diversity in flavor and appearance.
 Mixes can be mild or spicy flavored, and can be harvested young for use in salads or older as "braising" mixes for stir-fries.

 Types and Varieties